 Someone who isn’t afraid to jump in.
 Learn on the job, don’t hesitate to ask how something is done and motivate yourself.

 What’s an unexpected skill that has helped you in your career?

 Photoshopping my co-worker’s faces onto 80s band posters.

 What tips do you have for someone trying to get into motion design?

 If you follow a motion graphic tutorial, implement it somewhere completely different to what you’ve seen.
 Don’t follow trends, always try new things.
 Storyboard absolutely everything you can before you go wasting time on screen.
 Get out there and film, animate, create.
 You can’t wait for something to come to you.

 What’s something you would tell someone on their first day as a motion designer?

 Draw!
 Chances are you’re in a whirlwind of uncertainty, and unless you’re thrown into the deep end by 10am, just draw some ideas.
 Storyboard, plan, organise.

 Thanks for that, Jacob!
+Don’t forget to check out the other posts in this ongoing series: Marketing, Copywriting, Motion Graphics & Design.
 As always, if you’re in the market for motion graphics for your brand, contact us today!